Sweet and Sour Chicken

 - 1 tablespoon cornstarch

-- 1 (8-ounce) can pineapple chunks, drained and juice reserved (or use 1 cup fresh pineapple cubes)
+- 1 (8-ounce can) pineapple chunks in juice (drained and juice reserved; or use 1 cup fresh pineapple cubes)

 - ¼ cup cider vinegar

 - 2 tablespoons vegetable or canola oil (divided)

 - 1 red bell pepper (cut into 1-inch pieces)

 - 1 green bell pepper (cut into 1-inch pieces)

 - Kosher salt to taste

 - In a large bowl, combine the egg whites, cornstarch, and 1/2 teaspoon of salt.
 Add the chicken and toss to coat well.

 - Whisk together the reserved pineapple juice, vinegar, chicken broth, ketchup, and brown sugar.